Ryan Gutierrez

-Ryan Gutierrez (born January 23, 1982) is an American football player.
+Ryan Gutierrez (born January 23, 1982) is an American former football player.

 College career

-Gutierrez played college football at the University of California at the safety position where he was a two-year starter.
+Gutierrez played college football at the University of California at the safety position, where he was a two-year starter.
+He earned honorable mention All-Pac-10 honors during the 2003 season, and was the Defensive MVP of the 2003 Insight Bowl.

 Professional

 He played the 2006–2007 seasons for the La Courneuve Flash in France top league Championnat Élite Division 1.